Tales of Mahanagara

-Tales of Mahanagara is a 2023 Indian Kannada-language Drama suspense thriller film directed by Rajeev Kiran Vaneil and produced by Vijay kumar Gejjenada along with Dharmendra Mahadev Rao under Atharv Pictures banner.
-The film stars Atharv Vijay and Ramola US in the lead roles.
-The music is composed by Siddharth Parashar, the cinematography is by Raushan Kumar Jha and the editing is handled by Pradeep Gopal.The movie revolves around six orphans from diverse backgrounds who unexpectedly meet in an apartment and find themselves in a tricky situation.
+Tales of Mahanagara is a 2023 Indian Kannada-language Drama suspense thriller film directed by Rajeev Kiran Vaneil and produced by Vijay kumar Gejjenada along with Dharmendra Mahadev Rao under Atharv Pictures.
+The film stars Atharv Vijay and Ramola US.
+The music is composed by Siddharth Parashar, the cinematography is by Raushan Kumar Jha and the editing is handled by Pradeep Gopal.
+The movie revolves around six orphans from diverse backgrounds who unexpectedly meet in an apartment and find themselves in a tricky situation.
 Their efforts to break free and endure this perilous challenge constitute the essence of the movie.